robotology-playground/torque-control-params-estimation/README.md

 1. Plug the computer, from which you want to launch the simulink model, into icub local area network
 2. Run `robotInterface` on **pc104**
 3. Run `wholeBodyDymanicsTree`;
 4. Run `controlBoardDumper` to read PWMs and encoder speeds.
-For instance, if you want to estimate the friction of the `left_leg` joints you can launch the controlBoradDumper as follows:
+For instance, if you want to estimate the friction of the `left_leg` joints and you are working with a CAN robot, launch the controlBoradDumper as follows:
 ```
 controlBoardDumper --robot icub --part right_leg --rate 10  --joints "(0 1 2 3 4 5)" --dataToDump "(getOutputs getMotorEncoderSpeeds)"
 controlBoardDumper --robot icub --part left_leg --rate 10  --joints "(0 1 2 3 4 5)" --dataToDump "(getOutputs getMotorEncoderSpeeds)"